DISIC/foss-contrib-policy-template/README.md

 https://forum.etalab.gouv.fr/c/gouvernement-ouvert/FOSS-contrib-policy

 Countries member of the OGP (and others) will have the possibility to instantiate this policy template locally to display a strong position for their civil servants.

+## Contribution policy template

+The template is available here: https://github.com/DISIC/foss-contrib-policy-template/blob/master/FOSS-contrib-policy-template.md

+Translations will be available later.

+## License

+No license has yet been chosen by the group